erikassy/erikassy.github.io/README.md

 # Erika Enemenaye - Data Analysis Portfolio

-Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

-## About This Portfolio Template
+## About

-This portfolio is designed to demonstrate skills in:
+This portfolio is designed to demonstrate my skills in:
 - Data visualization and storytelling
 - Data modeling and analysis
 - Creating interactive, professional dashboards
 - Transforming complex data into actionable insights

 ## 🚀 Projects

-This template is set up to showcase your best work.
-You can easily customize the project cards in the `index.html` file.

 ### RFM ANALYSIS & CUSTOMER SEGMENTATION
 *This project analyzes customer purchasing behavior using RFM (Recency, Frequency, Monetary) analysis to evaluate customer value and engagement.
 Customers are segmented based on their purchasing patterns to identify high-value, loyal, at-risk, and inactive customers.
 The analysis aims to help the business understand its customer base and develop more targeted retention and marketing strategies.*